integrity-nexus-kai/TIG_YM_derivation_architecture/tig/derivation_chain/admissibility_preserving_variation.md

 Within TIG:

 \[
-\text{allowed variations must preserve admissibility}
+\text{variation must preserve admissibility structure}
 \]

-A geometric variation is admissible only if it preserves the canonical primitive structure, critical compatibility, and asymptotic boundedness.
+A variational sector is considered admissible only if it preserves:

+- asymptotic boundedness,
+- regularity compatibility,
+- critical branch structure,
+- and discriminant-compatible evolution.

 ---

-# Variation Object

-Let:
+# Minimal Variational Candidate

+The current minimal admissibility-compatible action candidate is structurally represented by:

 \[
-g_{\mu\nu} \rightarrow g_{\mu\nu} + \delta g_{\mu\nu}
+S_{\mathrm{TIG}}
+=
+\int d^4x\,\sqrt{-g}
+\left(
+R
++
+\alpha\,\mathcal{L}_{\mathrm{corr}}
++
+\mathcal{L}_{\mathrm{eff}}
+\right)
 \]

-denote an effective geometric variation.

-This variation is admissible only if it preserves:
+where:

+- \(R\) denotes the Ricci scalar,
+- \(\mathcal{L}_{\mathrm{corr}}\) denotes a higher-order admissibility-compatible correction sector,
-- structural horizon compatibility,
+- and \(\mathcal{L}_{\mathrm{eff}}\) denotes an effective regularized structural sector.
-- branch admissibility,
-- asymptotic boundedness,
-- and discriminant-controlled critical behavior.

 ---

-# Admissibility Preservation Requirement

-An admissibility-preserving variation must not generate:

-- uncontrolled curvature divergence,
+# Structural Interpretation

+The action candidate currently serves only as:

+- a variational carrier,
+- an admissibility-preserving structural generator,
+- and a possible origin of the effective TIG field structure.

+It does NOT currently imply:

+- rigorous covariance completion,
-- branch incompatibility,
+- renormalizability,
-- asymptotic instability,
+- quantum consistency,
-- or hidden primitive structures.
+- or uniqueness.

 ---

-# Effective Metric Compatibility
+# Effective Geometry Compatibility

-The variation must remain compatible with the effective metric ansatz:
+The variational structure must remain compatible with the effective metric ansatz:

 \[
 F(r)=1-\frac{2Mr^2}{r^3+r_c^3}
 \]

+and must preserve:

+- admissible branch structure,
+- asymptotic Schwarzschild compatibility,
+- and critical discriminant behavior.

+---

+# Horizon Compatibility

-and with the associated structural horizon equation:
+The variational structure must remain compatible with the canonical horizon equation:

 \[
-x^3-x^2+\beta^3=0.
+x^3-x^2+\beta^3=0
 \]

----

-# Critical Compatibility

-Allowed variations must preserve the critical discriminant structure:
+with:

 \[
-\Delta=\beta^3(4-27\beta^3)
+x:=\frac{r_H}{2M}
 \]

-as the canonical branch-degeneracy control.

-Variations that erase or bypass the critical structure are non-admissible.
+and:

+\[
+\beta:=\frac{r_c}{2M}.
+\]

 ---

-# Asymptotic Compatibility
+# Admissibility Requirement

-Allowed variations must preserve Schwarzschild-compatible asymptotic behavior in the large-radius regime.

-No variation may introduce uncontrolled asymptotic growth.
+The variational structure is admissible only if:

+- no uncontrolled singular sector appears,
+- asymptotic boundedness remains preserved,
+- regularity structure remains stable,
+- and admissible branch continuity is not destroyed.

 ---

-# Structural Interpretation

-At the current stage, admissibility-preserving variation is a structural requirement.

-It does NOT yet constitute:

-- a complete variational principle,
-- a rigorous Euler-Lagrange derivation,
-- or a fully covariant field equation.

----

 # Minimality Constraint

-Variations must remain:
+The action candidate must remain:

-- structurally minimal,
+- geometrically minimal,
-- dependency-compatible,
+- structurally conservative,
 - asymptotically controlled,
-- and governance-compatible.
+- and dependency-compatible.

-Unnecessary dynamical degrees of freedom are forbidden.
+Unnecessary variational complexity is prohibited.

 ---

+# Forbidden Escalation

+The following are currently forbidden:

+- presenting the action candidate as fully derived,
+- claiming rigorous quantum completion,
+- claiming Yang–Mills equivalence,
+- or claiming full variational closure.

+---

 # Weakest Step

-The weakest current step is the absence of a rigorous action functional whose variation produces the TIG structure.
+The weakest current step is:

+- the absence of rigorous derivation of the correction sector,
-This document only defines the admissibility requirements such a variation must satisfy.
+- the absence of operator completeness,
+- and the absence of asymptotic closure proofs.

 ---

 # Current Status

-TIG currently has:
+The current TIG framework provides:

-- an effective metric ansatz,
+- admissibility-compatible effective geometry,
-- field-equation requirements,
-- primitive structural objects,
+- critical branch structure,
+- minimal dynamical candidates,
-- and admissibility axioms.
+- and a minimal admissibility-preserving variational structure.

-It does NOT yet have:
+It does NOT yet provide:

-- a complete action principle,
-- rigorous variational closure,
+- rigorous field-equation derivation,
 - full covariance proof,
+- operator completeness,
-- or Yang–Mills equivalence.
+- or Yang–Mills completion.

 ---